-- MSCASA Faith based training is tailored to help faith based organizations and religious institutions know how to support survivors of sexual violence within their congregation and engage in prevention.
+- MSCASA Faith based training is tailored to help faith based and religious organizations support survivors of sexual violence within their congregation and community to engage in prevention.

 - Traditionally, people have turned to their pastor or faith leader for guidance and counsel regarding many issues in their lives.

-- People seek support from their faith because it can be a powerful force for healing.
-For this reason it is good to be prepared ahead of time to respond to any needs that may come up.
+- People seek support from their faith leaders to begin their path to healing.
+For this reason it is best to make preparation to respond to any needs that may come forth.

-- Even if you do not plan on offering specialized services, it is likely that at some point a member of your community will disclose an instance of sexual assault during the course of confession, during the course of marriage counseling, in a youth ministry group, or in Sunday school—so it is wise to have your staff prepared.
+- 1 in 3 women and 1 in 6 men experience some form of contact sexual violence in their lifetime, it is likely that at some point a member of your community will disclose an instance of sexual violence during the course of confession, marriage counseling, in a youth ministry group, or in Sunday school—so it is wise to have your staff and leaders prepared.

-- For many people who have been sexually abused, it is extremely difficult to disclose their past, and you may be the first person they are telling.
+- For many people who have been sexually abused, it is extremely difficult to disclose their past or present experience, and you may be the first person they are telling.

 - It is important to consider some of the reasons someone may not wish to share about their experience.

 - Fear based on threats made by the perpetrator

 - Fear of creating family turmoil, especially if the perpetrator is a family member

 - Guilt, shame and the belief that it was their fault